 Kyoto has accommodation to suit all budgets, however, it’s advisable to book early as it is difficult to find accommodation in the peak seasons of Spring and Autumn.
 We have also written an extensive guide on Where to stay in Kyoto.

-For budget travellers, there is always the option of a capsule hotel or business hotel, or the more authentic Ryokan.
+For budget travellers, there is always the option of a capsule hotel or business hotel, or the more authentic Ryokan or Airbnbs.
 Here is a selection of some of the very best:

 Sakura Terrace Gallery Kyoto – This budget hotel was built in 2015 and is a contemporary and cool hotel for your stay in Kyoto, there is even an Onsen on site as well as a restaurant, bar and fire pit.
 They even host live music events.
-The rooms are modern and well-decorated but cosy at the same time, prices start from 45 Euros for a double room.
+The rooms are modern and well-decorated but cosy at the same time.

 Matsubaya Ryokan – Matsubaya Ryokan is a traditional-styled in with tatami floors and yukata (Japanese robes) provided.
-Just a 10-minute walk from the JR Kyoto Station, the best thing about this Ryokan is that you can have an affordable authentic Japanese experience from 105 euros per night whilst enjoying a cenral location.
+Just a 10-minute walk from the JR Kyoto Station, the best thing about this Ryokan is that you can have an affordable authentic Japanese experience whilst enjoying a cenral location.

 Tours to do in Kyoto